craig-davis/craig-davis.github.io/_posts/2016-10-1-hs100-home-automation-menubar.markdown

 ## Implementation

 In keeping with the theme of hacking this out - the project is a single file.
-It's simple, really simple.
+It's simple, really simple. [j05h](https://twitter.com/j05h) has been a valuable contributor with great enthusiasm, and he wrote the original API interface on which this is based.

 ### Network Scanning
 The [discover][discover] method allows us to poll the IP addresses on our local network.
 We [query each ip](https://github.com/craig-davis/hs100-status-bar/blob/master/ac_control.py#L19) to see if it's an HS100 device, and if so, we [create a new menu item for it](https://github.com/craig-davis/hs100-status-bar/blob/master/ac_control.py#L34-L36).